2nd DUI Lawyer in Overland Park

 The Consequences of a 2nd DUI

-A second DUI is classified as an "A" misdemeanor.
-It carries a minimum sentence of 90 days in jail and up to one year in jail.
-The fine ranges from $1,250 to $1,750.
-You must do a minimum or of five days in custody.
-In many cases, this includes 48 consecutive hours in jail followed by 120 hours of house arrest.
-In addition to the statutory fines, you could also have to pay court costs and fees, probation monitoring fees, drug and alcohol evaluation fees, urinalysis testing, and for drunk driving classes.
+A 2nd DUI is classified as an "A" misdemeanor.
+A conviction for a 2nd DUI can result in 90 days to one year in jail and a fine of $1250 to $1750.
+There is a minimum custody requirement of five days, which usually includes 48 consecutive hours in jail followed by 120 hours of house arrest.
+Besides the statutory fines, there are several costs you could incur, including urinalysis fees, court fees, drunk driving classes, and probation monitoring fees.

-If you were arrested for the second DUI in your lifetime, the Kansas Department of Revenue will begin proceedings to suspend your license.
+If you were arrested for a second DUI, the Kansas Department of Revenue will begin proceedings to suspend your license.
 If they are successful, the length of suspension and length of license restriction depends on whether you refused testing and, if not, your BAC level.

 The term lengths for 2nd DUI driver’s license suspension include:

 - Test refusal: 1-year suspension followed by 3 years of driving with an ignition interlock device.

 - BAC over .08: 1-year suspension followed by 1 year of driving with an ignition interlock device.